Treiben/propel-cli/Propel.FeatureFlags.CLI/docs/setup_guide.md

 # Setup Guide

-Complete setup guide for the Feature Flags Migration CLI - from installation to your first migration.
+Complete setup guide for the Feature Flags CLI - from installation to your first migration.

 ## Table of Contents